Parameters by theme

 The supported taxonomies are made up of categories and subcategories, or parent categories and child categories, for example, with Football being a child category of Sport.

-It’s standardised into a tree-like structure, which allows you to easily traverse from child categories to parent categories recursively.
+It’s standardised into a tree-like structure, allowing you to traverse from child to parent categories recursively.

 Taxonomy lifecycle